valeriupredoi/bgcval2/README.md

 Downloading data using MASS
 ===========================

-UKESM jobs on jasmin are automatically download data from Mass.
+UKESM jobs on JASMIN automatically download data from Mass.
 The `analysis_compare` tool creates a script in the `mass_scripts` directory.
 This script is copied to a shared directory in the shared ukesm/terrafirma diskspace: